 How it works in practice

-We initially created The Big Apple using a PHP CMS 6 years ago.
+We initially created a website for Surrey-based, The Big Apple, using a PHP CMS 6 years ago.
 It’s time for a refresh, since four brands need to be managed from one point, so we’re using Laravel to speed up the development process.
 It also provides many more options to add ecommerce elements in the future.

 Since The Big Apple operates in a highly customer-oriented environment we knew that it would be important to be able to add new types of content within short deadlines.
 An example of this would be a seasonal or event-based offer that needs to be interactive within a specific theme.